Do interviews make you break out into a sweat? Here are seven times an interview coach can help.

 Actually, it is a pretty big deal, and you need to prepare — and no, that doesn't mean forcing your significant other to play interviewer.
 Instead, it's time to turn to interview coaching.

 Interview coaching will help alleviate some of those sweat-inducing jitters.
 You'll take part in a mock interview and receive real-time feedback.
 Have something in particular you need to work on?
 Your body language?
 Small talk?
 Overall confidence?
-Interviewing coaching can help.
+Interview coaching sessions can help.

 Here are seven instances where interview coaching can really pay off: